 There are few things I love more than strawberry season.
-I adore those sweet ruby nuggets in all forms; pies, tarts, shortcake, in ice cream, on top of oatmeal, and (of course) gorgeous and perfect right off the plant.
+I adore those sweet ruby nuggets of summer in all forms; pies, tarts, shortcake, in ice cream, on top of oatmeal, and (of course) gorgeous and perfect right off the plant.
 I have a serious strawberry infatuation and this recipes just feeds my addiction (pun intended).

 What are chia seeds?